CHME5137/DiscoverFunTimes/05-slurm.md

 	#SBATCH -o output.log
 	#SBATCH -p ser-par-10g

-	stdbuf -o0 -e0 python -u your_script.py
+	stdbuf -o0 -e0 python -u my_awesome_script.py

 You can then run the following command in your terminal window:

 	$ sbatch submit.sh

 The following response should occur:

 	Submitted batch job <job_number>

-If you want to double check on your job:
+If you want to check the status of your job(s):

 	$ squeue

 Will show you the jobs of everything submitted to Discovery.

 	$ squeue -u <user_name>

-Will show you the jobs that you have submitted.
+Will show you the jobs that you have submitted (eg. `squeue -u husky.id`).

-	$ squeue -p <nodes_name>
+	$ squeue -p <partition_name>

-Will show you all the jobs on the collections of nodes you specify.
+Will show you all the jobs on the partition you specify.

 	$ scancel <job_number>

-Will stop the jobs that you need to stop.
+Will stop the job that you need to stop.

+---
+Next: 6.
+Running an interactive job.